ImageMagick/Usage-Markdown/crop/index.md

 [![\[IM Output\]](stripes.gif)](stripes.gif) ![==&gt;](../img_www/right.gif) [![\[IM Output\]](stripes_trimmed.gif)](stripes_trimmed.gif)

 As you can see, "`-trim`" trimmed not just one color but two colors!
-In a automatic script, this can be very bad and produce unexpected results.
+In an automatic script, this can be very bad and produce unexpected results.

 If you know what color you want to trim from an image, then the better way is to add a small one pixel wide "`-border`" of that color to the image.
 Let's take '`red`' in this case.